alextanhongpin/evolutionary-architecture/approval.md

 - Does it need approval from one, two, many
 - Is it sequential approval, or can it be simultaneous
 - Roles: Who has higher priority, and who has more access rights

+## Workflow approval system

+- each workflow step is configurable
+- workflow input should not depend on previous step output
+- each workflow step can be described as json
+- each step must have a set of required condition defined by approver
+- when the step condition is fulfilled, approver received the notification
+- once approver approved, the next step is executed

+each step condition
+- validator
+- participants (email)
+- approver
+- required fields
+- remarks